EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 will list all jobs on Tursa.

 The output of this is often large.
-You can restrict the output to just your jobs by adding the `-u $USER` option:
+You can restrict the output to just your jobs by adding the `--me` option:

-    squeue -u $USER
+    squeue --me

 ### `scancel`: deleting jobs